 At the appropriate point in the planning cycle the challenge period would be open, and any participant in the community powers mechanism would be able to raise the question.
 A 2/3 level of support in the mechanism would be required in the mechanism to reject a first time: a 3/4 level of support for subsequent rejection/s.

+QUESTION: Do you agree that the power for the community to reject a budget or strategic plan would enhance ICANN's accountability ?
+Do you agree with the list of requirements for this recommendation?
+If not, please detail how you would recommend amending these requirements.

-6.6.3 Power: reconsider/reject changes to ICANN bylaws
+6.6.3 Power: reconsider/reject changes to ICANN “standard” bylaws

+This section applies to “standard” Bylaws.

-ICANN’s bylaws set out many of the details for how power is exercised in ICANN, including by setting out the company’s mission and core values.
+ICANN’s bylaws set out many of the details for how power is exercised in ICANN, including by setting out the company’s Mission, Guarantees and Core Values.
 Changes to those bylaws are generally the right of the Board.
 It is possible for the Board to make bylaws changes that the community does not support.
-For example, the Board could unilaterally change ICANN’s mission and core values in a way that is not consistent with its intended role.
+For example, the Board could unilaterally change the ccNSO’s Policy Development Policy, or the SG structure of the GNSO, or the composition of the Nominating Committee.

 This power would give the community the right to reject proposed bylaws changes after they are approved by the Board (but before they come into effect).
-This would most likely be where a proposed change altered the mission and core values, or had a negative impact on ICANN’s ability to fulfil its purpose in the community’s opinion, but would be available in response to any proposed bylaws change.
+This would most likely be where a proposed change altered the Mission, Guarantees and Core Values, or had a negative impact on ICANN’s ability to fulfill its purpose in the community’s opinion, but would be available in response to any proposed bylaws change.

 The time required for this power to be exercised would be included in the bylaws adoption process (probably a two-week window following Board approval).
-If the community exercise this power, the Board would have to absorb the feedback, make adjustments, and propose a new set of amendments to the bylaws.
+If the community exercises this power, the Board would have to absorb the feedback, make adjustments, and propose a new set of amendments to the bylaws.

 It would require a 3/4 level of support in the community mechanism to reject a proposed bylaw change.
 Note that for the Board to propose a bylaws change requires a 2/3 vote in favour.